-The Lansing Fire Department is a customer focused, state of the art, provider of fire protection, emergency medical, hazardous materials, and technical rescue services.
+The Lansing Fire Department is a state of the art provider of fire protection, emergency medical, hazardous materials, and technical rescue services.

 The Lansing Fire Department has developed into a multi-faceted agency responsible for providing a wide range of emergency and non-emergency services.
 The Lansing Fire Department's six divisions constantly strive to fulfill our mission statement.

-The Lansing Office of the Emergency Management is housed in the Lansing Fire Department.
-We serve Lansing residents through emergency preparedness, hazard mitigation, disaster response, and disaster recovery.
+The Lansing Office of Emergency Management is housed in the Lansing Fire Department.
+We serve Lansing residents through emergency preparedness, hazard mitigation, disaster response and disaster recovery.

 The Fire Marshal's Office is solely dedicated to protecting its community and citizens.
 Our unique team of professionals are highly trained in fire code enforcement and inspection as well as plan review and permitting.

 The Training Division is a component of the Operations branch of the Lansing Fire Department.
 This division is tasked with facilitating quality assurance through education and training of Lansing Fire Department personnel. is committed to providing the highest quality emergency response services for the City of Lansing.